 One thing we’ve recently found is that good lawyers don’t come cheap.
 I hope to have more about this experience coming after a few months, but for now, I’ll say that when you’re paying around $300-$400 / hour, I’ll grant you the right to actually get along with the individual.
 If you make the wrong move and hire someone who is in over their head or even someone who is competent but that you can’t stand, things can get bad quick.
 Especially when you’re paying such a high rate.
 I don’t know about you, but I expect a lot in return for that price.

 We’re fortunate to have worked with a couple of great attorneys and one or two that we don’t think as highly of.
 But, knowing that legal fees have become part of the cost of doing business, it’s vital to find someone who knows their business and who can educate you in the process.
 They should also communicate efficiently… At $35 every six minutes, I tend to skip the small talk.

 Someone who can build/fix things –

 If you’re “handy” as some in my family would say, then can I have your phone number to pick your brain when things pop up?
 I thought I knew my way around a toolbox until we moved into our house.
-When a few shingles blow off the roof, a water spot on the ceiling, a couple bathroom fixtures the need tightening, a wobbly toilet, and the power goes out in the middle of a rain storm (hello sump-pump), the flat rate $100 visit charge becomes a bit ridiculous.
+When a few shingles blow off the roof, a water spot on the ceiling, a couple bathroom fixtures that need tightening, a wobbly toilet, and the power goes out in the middle of a rainstorm (hello sump-pump), the flat rate $100 visit charge becomes a bit ridiculous.

 You may be happy to know I didn’t call for the bathroom fixtures.
 The toilet was related to the water spot, the shingles were covered under our warranty, and luckily the power came back on before things got too crazy (battery backup now in place).